jphg/hello_world/README.md

 # hello_world
 the first repository
-going through the basic process of branaching and pull
+going through the basic process of branching and pull
-julio: importnt!
+julio: important!